TronFortyTwo/qvbam/README.md

 You need to have cmake and autoconf to successfully build. libasound-dev and libpulse-dev are needed if you want to compile with audio support.

-to build the ubuntu touch click package run package.sh after building.
+to build the ubuntu touch click package run pkg-click.sh after building.

 ## License